microbit-foundation/mbedos-microbit-v2-starter/README.md

 > Starting with mbed-os 5.13 and the introduction of Nordic SDK V15, Nordic
 > SoftDevice Bluetooth stack is not supported.
 Bluetooth remains supported with
 > the help of Arm's Cordio stack.

+### Mbed OS RTOS

+To compile the project without the Mbed OS RTOS edit the `.mbedignore` and uncomment all the entries.

 ### Initialise